MacHu-GWU/uszipcode-project/docs/source/01-Tutorial/_content.rst

     >>> zipcode.population
     26999

-Zipcode support comparison and is hashable:
+Zipcode support comparison and is hashable, which means you can sort, or put it in a set:

     >>> bool(SimpleZipcode(zipcode="10030"))
     True